-A new owner announced a demalling plan in 2009.
+A new owner announced a demalling in 2009.
 A power center -ENCORE TUSCALOOSA- would be built.
 In this plan, structures to be retained from the mall are surrounded in blue.
-An abandoned Dillard's and vacant East Wing were razed in 2014.
-However, Cheddar's Casual Cafe was the only new structure built.
-The ENCORE plan was eventually abandoned.
-A sportsplex was proposed for the site in 2020.
+The ENCORE power center plan was eventually abandoned, with a sportsplex being proposed in 2020.
+By 2024, this sportsplex plan had also been scrapped, with plans for an ENCORE power center being re-envisaged.

 Original drawing from www.pateholdings.net (Pate Holdings)